 4.1 INTRODUCTORY CONCEPTS

 Compression Members: Structural elements that are subjected to axial compressive forces only are called columns.
-Columns are subjected to axial loads thru the centroid.
+Columns are subjected to axial loads through the centroid.

 Stress: The stress in the column cross-section can be calculated as